vlang/v/doc/docs.md

 }
 ```

-Note: If multiple structures are embedded, cannot have fields and functions with the same name between them.
+Note: If multiple structures are embedded, fields and functions cannot have same name between them.

 ## Unions